Brazil passes 200,000 COVID-19 deaths as cases hit daily record

 “There are many people who are against science and public health, against the mask, and in favor of big gatherings.”

-Brazil registered a 1,524 additional deaths over the past 24 hours, according to health ministry data.
-Since the outbreak began, nearly 8 million people have been infected, while 200,498 have died.
+Brazil registered 1,524 additional deaths over the past 24 hours, according to health ministry data.
+Since the outbreak began, nearly 8 million people have been infected and 200,498 have died.

-“We want to offer our solidarity to every family that lost loved ones,” the ministry said in a statement.
+Meanwhile, Mexico saw one of its highest daily coronavirus numbers on Thursday.
+The health ministry reported 13,734 new confirmed coronavirus cases and 1,044 more deaths, bringing its total to 1,493,569 infections and 131,031 deaths.

+But the ministry has said the real number of infected people and deaths is likely significantly higher.

 Our Standards: The Thomson Reuters Trust Principles.